 With comfortable private rooms and hot showers, Plattkofel is more a comfortable mountain inn than a hut, with a quiet ambiance that allows us to relax and enjoy a beautiful evening high in the mountains.

 Schlernhaus hut – After a night at Plattkofel, we’ll continue on a mellow high-level traverse above the Alpe di Siusi, the largest mountain meadow in the Alps.
-The rolling trail brings us past the famed Catinaccio/Rosengarten group, with a stop at a lively alpine hut for lunch.
+The rolling trail brings us past the famed Catinaccio/Rosengarten group, with a stop at the lively Alpe di Tires hut for lunch.

 Finish the day at Schlernhaus, an historic mountain inn atop the mighty Schlern peak, with breathtaking views in every direction.
 Trails radiate from the hut for optional walks to even higher views.
 Schlernhaus is somewhat more rustic, with private rooms, bathrooms down the hall, no showers.
 Their beautiful dining room is a cozy place to relax in the evening enjoying a night high in the Dolomites.

-In the evening, you can unwind and enjoy the excellent cuisine at our wonderful 4-star hotel.
-This marks the end of our Dolomites West tour, and beginning of the Dolomites East hike.
-Dinner is on your own your first night in Ortisei.
+In the evening, you can unwind and enjoy the gourmet cuisine at your tasteful village hotel.
+This night marks the end of the Dolomites West 6-night trip.

 Lagazuoi hut – Today’s dramatic walk takes us high above the valley to the rifugio Lagazuoi, a popular hut perched at the summit of a mountain with incredible views and rich history.